-7 Massage Types: Choosing the Best One for You
+7 Massage Types: Choose the Best Massage for You

 Whether it’s your first or 50th massage, you might not know about the many types of massages that exist.
-There’s a variety of massage types that have incredible mental and physical health benefits, while serving different functions.
-Today, we’ll explore seven of the most common massage types and the differences between them.
-After reading, you’ll not only be more informed on choosing the best massage for you, but you’ll be one step closer to relaxation.
+There’s a variety of massage therapy types that have incredible mental and physical health benefits (commonly under the heading of therapeutic massage), while serving different functions.
+Today, we’ll explore seven of the most common kinds of massage and the differences between them.
+After reading, you’ll not only be more informed on the benefits of massage and choosing the best massage for you, but you’ll be one step closer to relaxation.

-Before booking your next massage, it’s important to first determine the purpose for your massage.
-Are you seeking relaxation or seeking help managing symptoms of a health condition?
-It’s important to communicate this with your massage therapist so they can tailor their work to fit your needs.
+Before booking your next massage session, it’s important to first determine the purpose for your massage.
+Are you seeking pain relief, stress relief, or just experience the relaxation process?
+Perhaps, you are seeking a massage session to complement your physical therapy efforts?
+It’s important to communicate this with your massage therapist so they can tailor their service to fit your needs.

 Swedish massage is the most common type of massage.
-Known for its soft, long, kneading strokes combined with shorter, rhythmic tapping strokes, this kind of massage uses light to moderate pressure.
+Known for its soft, long, kneading strokes combined with shorter, rhythmic tapping strokes, this kind of massage uses light to moderate pressure to accommodate for your comfort level.
 Swedish massage therapy includes five different kinds of strokes.

 • Effleurage: a smooth, long stroke used to relax soft tissue